MatthewWid/better-sse/docs/api.md

 Under the hood this calls the [`push`](#session%23push%3A-(event%3A-string%2C-data%3A-any)-%3D>-this-%7C-(data%3A-any)-%3D>-this) method on every active session.

-Fires the `broadcast` event with the given event name and data in their respective order.
+Emits the `broadcast` event with the given data and event name in that order.

 |`options.`|Type|Default|Description|
 |-|-|-|-|